 One of the people to take up the moniker of Stilt-man was killed when the Punisher shot him in the crotch with an RPGnote As in a Rocket-Propelled Grenade; he did not shoot a D&D Sourcebook at the villain's nethers, but that would've been pretty cool..

-Supergirl kneed Powerboy in the crotch when they fought after she found out he was a creepy Stalker with a Crush.
+In the fifth volume Kara kneed Powerboy in the crotch when they fought after she found out he was a creepy Stalker With a Crush.
 Since he also had superpowers, he didn't die...but probably wished he did.

 What do you do, Mr. Baker, when you, as Animal Man, have your powers on the fritz and out of control, and Bloodrage, someone with some really funky lifedraining energy powers, has got you crushed and beaten on the floor?
 Go for the nutshot!